British picture restorers, 1600-1950 - W

 It is possible that Roberson & Co may have used his services for lining pictures, since his trade circular can be found in one of their ledgers.
 He used this circular as H. Woolcot, Picture Liner to the Trade, No. 26 Little St Andrew Street, Upper St Martin's Lane, to advertise his prices for picture lining, ranging from £2.7s for a whole length with stretcher, 16s for a half length with double bar, 14s with single bar to 3s if less than 18x14ins (prices without stretchers are written in by hand).
 Woolcot hoped that ‘by continuing a system of Punctuality, Moderation of Charge, and a close personal attention to anything he may be entrusted with, he may merit your future support and patronage’.
 He offered various services: ‘Collections of Paintings lined (whether required to be done on the owners premises) either in town or country. … Panel pictures backed and flattened, and transferred on canvas if required.
 Pictures taken from walls and transferred to canvas.
 Packing Cases made and Pictures packed, on the shortest notice’ (Hamilton Kerr Institute, Roberson Archive, HKI MS 801B-1993, information from Sally Woodcock, February 2012).

 Harry Halkerston Russell Woolford (1905-99) was picture restorer for many years at the National Galleries of Scotland and became the institution’s first Chief Restorer.
-Woolford was born in Edinburgh on 23 May 1905, and died there on 29 August 1999 (John Dick, obituary, see Sources below).
+Henry Woolford, as he was christened, was born in Edinburgh on 23 May 1905.
+He died there on 29 August 1999 (John Dick, obituary, see Sources below).
 He trained as an artist and exhibited at the Royal Scottish Academy, 1922-39, and elsewhere.
-For the Royal College of Surgeons of Edinburgh, he painted a portrait, James IV with Falcon, in 1955 (see BBC - Your Paintings).
-He was the nephew of the landscape painter, Charles Halkerston Woolford (1864-1934).
+For the Royal College of Surgeons of Edinburgh, he painted a portrait, James IV with Falcon, in 1955 (see Art UK ).

 John Dick, his successor at the National Galleries, characterised Woolford in an obituary as ‘a traditionalist in practice and in his materials’.
 He identified Woolford’s first major task as the supervision of the collections which were evacuated during the Second World War to large country houses in the Borders.
 Woolford was appointed a technical officer in late 1940 to carry out restoration work for both the National Gallery and the Portrait Gallery, initially being paid £4 a week, work which was done in an attic space of the Portrait Gallery (Duncan Thomson, A History of the Scottish National Portrait Gallery, 2011, pp.38-9).
 The post of restorer at the National Gallery of Scotland was established on a temporary basis after the war and combined with that of Keeper until in 1949 Woolford was given the title Chief Restorer.

-On his retirement in 1970, he was the subject of a film, The Restoration of a Painting, demonstrating the basic processes used in cleaning and restoring oil paintings on canvas (see http://explore.bfi.org.uk/4ce2b7613d5e9).
+On his retirement in 1970, he was the subject of a film, The Restoration of a Painting, demonstrating the basic processes used in cleaning and restoring oil paintings on canvas.